th-nuernberg/meteor-scatter/README.md

 `config.ini`:

-Manipulate settings here if you are not a programmer and just the user to make it more like you need it. rerun `app.py` and reload Website after changes.
+Manipulate settings here if you are not a programmer and just the user to make it more like you need it.
+Rerun `app.py` and reload Website after changes.

 `database.py`: